hirusha-adi/osint-people/README.md

-# Stalker - OSINT Tool
+# OSINT People

-Stalker is an OSINT (Open Source Intelligence) tool designed to help you gather information about individuals based on various identifiers like email addresses, usernames, phone numbers, and passwords.
+OSINT People is an OSINT (Open Source Intelligence) tool designed to help you gather information about individuals based on various identifiers like email addresses, usernames, phone numbers, and passwords.
 This tool integrates with multiple OSINT services and provides several commands to gather relevant data.

 ## Modules